 ReRanch is owned and operated by Mr. Bill Lester, a native of the Volunteer State.
-We first met Bill in Dallas during the Longbow's first trip to Texas Stadium in 1999, and based on the conversation we had, we assess him as being a "luthier".
+We first met Bill in Dallas during the Longbow's first trip to Texas Stadium in 1999.
 Bill's site is focused on getting you going on refinishing that nasty old guitar.
 GuitarAttack found this site when we were completing the Jeff Beck Les Paul.
 Click here to see his awesome Finishing Forum.

 Straight out of Sparta, Tennessee comes this great shop.
 For banjo and acoustic guitar work, this shop is my first choice.
 The staff at CFI got the GuitarAttack Crew started on the road of guitar repair and building.

 Based on pretty extensive analysis, this is the "mother of all guitar stores."
 During Christmas break in 1997 I took a trip to the second floor and played John Sebastian's '59 Les Paul Standard.
 During my Christmas break in 2001 I got to play John Fogerty's '61 Les Paul/SG Standard.
 Awesome store...great inventory.
 Take a trip to Nashville and remember -- they moved out of downtown to 8th Avenue in the Melrose Neighborhood.
 Plenty of free parking!

 Mr. Frank Ford is a master repairer.
 I would definitely assess him as being a luthier.
 He is "El Jeffe" at Gryphon Guitars in San Francisco, and has an awesome array of guitar repair information on this site.
 This is a "must-see", particularly for acoustic guitar players and repairers.
 We still refer to this site regularly.

 A comprehensive photo-analysis of the steps required to build a Martin guitar kit.
 Great photos with great commentary, what a WWW site should be -- informative and unemotional.
 Hat's off...this is a must see.